-• All construction activities to comply with the National Water Act (Act No. 36 of 1998).

-- During the construction stage, water will be required for various purposes, such as concrete batching, washing of plant and equipment in dedicated areas, dust suppression, potable use by construction workers, etc. Water for construction purposes will be sourced directly from watercourses on site, such as the Mzimkhulu River and its tributaries, and groundwater (boreholes) will also be utilised.
-Water tankers will also supply water to the site. - Prevent leakages from pipes or taps. - Establish a dedicated vehicle maintenance area and wash-bay, where suitable stormwater management measures are in place to prevent pollution. - Manage stormwater from construction site to avoid environmental contamination and erosion. - Stormwater runoff from workshops, vehicle maintenance area, wash-bay and other potential pollution sources shall be collected and treated in hydrocarbon separation pits/tanks before discharged to drains and waterways. - All wastewater discharges to comply with legal requirements associated with the National Water Act (Act No. 36 of 1998), including the General Authorisation that specifically deals with S21(g) water use (i.e. disposing of waste in a manner which may detrimentally impact on a water resource). - Wastewater discharges to form part of water monitoring programme. - Prevent erosion on access roads due to construction traffic.
+- All construction activities to comply with the National Water Act (Act No. 36 of 1998). - During the construction stage, water will be required for various purposes, such as concrete batching, washing of plant and equipment in dedicated areas, dust suppression, potable use by construction workers, etc. Water for construction purposes will be sourced directly from watercourses on site and groundwater (boreholes) will also be utilised.
+Water tankers will also supply water to the site. - Prevent leakages from pipes or taps. - Establish a dedicated vehicle maintenance area and wash-bay, where suitable stormwater management measures are in place to prevent pollution. - Manage stormwater from construction site to avoid environmental contamination and erosion. - Stormwater runoff from workshops, vehicle maintenance area, wash-bay and other potential pollution sources shall be collected and treated in hydrocarbon separation pits/tanks before discharged to drains and waterways. - All wastewater discharges to comply with legal requirements associated with the National Water Act (Act No. 36 of 1998), including the General Authorisation that specifically deals with S21 (f) and (g) water uses. - Wastewater discharges to form part of water monitoring programme. - Prevent erosion on access roads due to construction traffic.